jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

     <!--Custom javascript file include for detail mode -->
     <@script type="text/javascript" src="${page.url.context}/someco/components/rules/config/rule-config-action-custom.js"></@script>

-*Listing 14: Adding the client-side JavaScript reference to head*

 Okay, at this point, the rule form will be looking for a custom client-side JavaScript component called SomeCo.RuleConfigActionCustom, the action will show up in the right place, and the page's “\<head\>”